Don’t let this question drive you bananas! Here’s everything you need to know about the self life of banana bread.

 How to Tell If Banana Bread Has Gone Bad

-If you’ve kept banana bread at room temperature for more than 1 to 3 days or in the fridge for more than 5 to 7 days, you shouldn’t eat it.
-We can’t see, smell, or taste the bacteria that make us sick, so banana bread may seem perfectly fine at first glance but just as easily cause food poisoning.
+If you’ve kept banana bread at room temperature for more than 1 to 3 days or in the fridge for more than 5 to 7 days, don’t eat it — even if it looks and smells just fine.

-Although the bacteria that make banana food are generally harmless, the pathogenic bacteria that grow alongside them can cause plenty of harm.
+Although the bacteria that make banana food are generally harmless, the pathogenic bacteria that grow alongside them can cause food poisoning.